Qatar Airways: Economy class

 LED monitor offering in-flight entertainment.
 The features will also extend to the possibility of Wi-Fi and GSM telephony usage and USB ports for connecting personal items such as digital cameras.

 In-flight entertainment

 Qatar Airways' in-flight entertainment system is called Oryx One.
 Except some Airbus A320 and Boeing 737 Max family aircraft, all aircraft have personal seat-back entertainment screens.
 Some Airbus A320 family aircraft are fitted with main-screen entertainment.
 The airline is updating the Airbus A320 family aircraft to seat-back AVOD.

 Qatar Airways also offers onboard Wi-Fi on all A380, A350, B777, B787, A319, and selected A320, A321, and A330 aircraft.
 Starlink Wi-Fi is available free of charge on the entire B777 fleet, with the technology also set to be rolled out onto the A350 fleet.

-Privilege Club

-Qatar Airways' Privilege Club loyalty program allows members to accumulate Avios miles from flying on Qatar Airways and oneworld airline partners and non-airline partners.
-1:1 transfer of Avios miles from Avios programs of British Airways, Iberia and Aer Lingus is also offered as part of the program.
-Privilege Club also awards Qpoints for segments flown on Qatar Airways and oneworld partner airlines.
-Four tiers are offered: Burgundy, Silver, Gold and Platinum, each of which comes with increasing benefits.

 Lounges

 In 2015, Qatar Airways opened the Al Safwa First Lounge for its first-class passengers.

 The airline's first lounge outside Doha opened at London Heathrow's Terminal 4 in January 2012 and Qatar Airways opened its new Premium Lounge at Dubai-International's Concourse D in April 2016.
 In January 2017, Qatar Airways opened its new premium lounge within Terminal 1 at Charles de Gaulle Airport.
 This marks the airline's third international lounge, following the successful openings in London Heathrow and Dubai.The lounge has a capacity for up to 200 passengers and includes two terraces, one of which is designated for smoking.